Correlation functions at the topological quantum phase transition in the S=1 XXZ chain with single-ion anisotropy: Low-energy Effective theory

 \subsection{Bosonization}

 In this section, in order to set the stage and fix the notations, we review the low-energy effective theory for the quantum criticality at the transition between the Haldane and large-$D$ phases in the $S=1$ spin model (\ref{eq:Ham}), following the bosonization approach introduced by Schulz \cite{Schulz1986}.
-We will see that the effective theory is the Gaussian model, i.e., a conformal field theory (CFT) with the central charge $c=1$.
+We will see that the effective theory is the Gaussian model, i.e., a conformal field theory (CFT) with the central charge $c=1$\cite{FrancescoMS1997,Ginsparg1988}.
+Some details of the calculations are presented in Appendix \ref{app:bosonization_details}.

 In the Schulz's bosonization approach, the $S=1$ spin chain is represented by two $S=\frac12$ spin chains.
 The spin operator $\bm{S}_j$ on the $j$th site is written in terms of two spin-$\frac12$ operators $\bm{s}_{n,j}=(s_{n,j}^x,s_{n,j}^y,s_{n,j}^z)$, $n=1,2$ as